Open-Models/ngi-coalition/activity/events/hackathon-smart-city-xperience.md

 ### Framework for Educational Hackathon (on Open Models)

-This event would be an opportunity to explore the use of hackathon as educational tools, particularly for open models, and to build a hackathon framework around it to prepare the event.
+This event would be an opportunity to explore the use of hackathon as an educational tool, particularly for open models, and to possibly build a hackathon framework around it to prepare the event.

-One of the objectives will be to understand how to provide education within a hackathon while supporting projects development.

-This framework design will particularly be worked on during the [Hack the Hackathon](https://hackthackathon.github.io/) (6-10 November), an event with an international community of hackathon practitioners « exploring scientific collaboration, learning, and civic engagement through hackathons ».
+Following the [Hack the Hackathon](https://hackthackathon.github.io/) [6-10 November], a GitHub repository on educational hackathon have been created to bring together a community and resources: https://github.com/hackthackathon/educational-hackathon

+A place to get a better understanding and mastery of the educational dimension of hackathons, built by and for a community of hackathon practitioners.

+In connection with this, it may be possible to build a framework more closely related to open models education.

 A framework to be experimented during the Smart City Xperience hackathon, as well as being improved during the event itself.
 This allows us to reflect on what we are doing during the hackathon.